unstoppabledomains/docs/src/integrations/crypto-payments.md

 }
 ```

-To see all supported error codes please check
+{% hint style="info" %} To see all supported error codes please check
 [resolution-swift readme](https://github.com/unstoppabledomains/resolution-swift#possible-errors)
-{% endtab %}
+{% endhint %} {% endtab %}

 {% endtabs %}

-{% hint style="danger" %}
-Alert: always check address validity after receiving result from the library.
+{% hint style="danger" %} Always check address validity after receiving result from the library.
+The user has a
-The user has a full control over the domain - any value could be set as crypto record.
+full control over the domain.
+The user can set any value under any key.
 {% endhint %}

 ## Integration best practices